ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/groups/filters.rst

 Additional Parameters
 """""""""""""""""""""

-Group paths will display XID when includes=additional or includeAdditional=true:
+Group API paths will display XID when includes=additional or includeAdditional=true:

 .. code::